 It is important to use a little spray in your basket while frying, also, try lining your air fryer with parchment, it makes for easy clean up.

-Expert Tips for Making Air Fryer Apples
+Expert Recipe Tips for Baked Apples in Air Fryer

 - Corer: To make quick work, try an apple corer.